rafabernad/Labs/Carousels/README.md

 flyweight strategy but takes the same fact that object creation is expensive so instead of creating new views each time, the same views are being reused.

-To initialize FlyweightCarousel, use `renderViews`.
+To initialize FlyweightCarousel, use `setViewIndex`.
 The `onSetupView` event allows for updating view for a given view index.
-The view returned in the event could contain old view that is not suitable for the given index, so is the user's responsiblitiy to update the view.
+As FlyweightCarousel reuses continously the same ser of views, the view returned in the event could contain old view that is not suitable for the given index, so is the parent kind's responsiblitiy to update the view.
 Here's a simple example:

-	{name: "carousel", kind: "FlyweightCarousel", fit: true, onSetupView: "setupView"}
+	{name: "carousel", kind: "FlyweightCarousel", fit: true, onSetupView: "setupView", viewKind: {kind: "myKind"}}

 	rendered: function() {
 		this.inherited(arguments);
 		var selectedViewIndex = 5;
-		this.$.carousel.renderViews(selectedViewIndex);
+		this.$.carousel.setViewIndex(selectedViewIndex);
 	},
 	setupView: function(inSender, inEvent) {
 		if (inEvent.viewIndex > 0 && inEvent.viewIndex < 30) {